The B Stance Hip Thrust

 The best position would be to place the dumbbell above your hip on your working side when doing this charge variation (the side with the planted foot).

-You need cushioning on the barbell to protect your hips from injury when performing this type of exercise.
+You need cushioning on the abdominal muscles to protect your hips from injury when performing this type of exercise.
 While focusing most of our attention on one side, keeping the barbell in the middle of the workout is essential.
 This indicates that our abdominal muscles will have to work harder to keep our hips in a straight line or parallel to the floor.

 This exercise is ideal for targeting the upper part of the gluteus muscle.
 Because of how the movement is constructed, one special power will be responsible for most of the effort.
 Hip flexion is its function in this action, which essentially involves moving the hips forward from a hinged posture.
 It covers the bulk of the posterior side of the pelvis and has this function in the movement.